 Whether it's just a few pounds or significantly more that you want to lose, your treadmill can be your best friend.

 Let’s dive in and find out how to lose weight on a treadmill.
-By the way, if you're overweight and want to know more about the top treadmills for heavy people, then I recommend this article.
+By the way, click on the following link if you're overweight and want to know more about the top treadmills for heavy people.

 The Fat Burning Basics